Adam Dawson (footballer): AFC Telford United

 In July 2018, Dawson signed for National League North side A.F.C.
 Telford United.
 On 12 November, he left to join National League North rivals Chester in controversial circumstances, with Telford reporting Chester to the National League for an alleged illegal approach.
 Chester denied the allegation.

 Macclesfield Town

 Dawson signed for Macclesfield Town in January 2019.
 He was ineligible to play for them during the 2018–19 season and he was therefore loaned out to A.F.C.
 Telford United for the rest of the season, but signed a new contract with Macclesfield in June 2019.
 On 26 December 2019, he was loaned out to Radcliffe for one month.

 Achyronas Liopetriou

 Dawson joined Cypriot Second Division club Achyronas Liopetriou for the 2020–21 season.

 Radcliffe

 In August 2021, Dawson returned to England to re-join Radcliffe following a previous loan spell with the club.

 Bamber Bridge

 On 18 December 2021, Dawson joined Radcliffe's league rivals Bamber Bridge.

 Hyde United

 In July 2022, Dawson joined Hyde United.

 Nantwich Town

 In January 2023, Dawson signed for Nantwich Town.

+Guiseley

+In February 2024, Dawson joined Northern Premier League Premier Division side Guiseley.
+Following the conclusion of the 2023–24 season, he departed the club.

+Return to Atherton Collieries

+In August 2024, Dawson returned to Atherton Collieries following a short spell with the club the previous season.

+Burscough & Prescot Cables

+In September 2024, Dawson signed for North West Counties Football League Premier Division side Burscough, winning Player of the Month in his first month with at the club.
+His performance in a Liverpool Senior Cup tie against Northern Premier League Premier Division side Prescot Cables saw the latter sign him on dual-registration in November of the same year.